Brady Quinn: Denver Broncos

 On March 14, 2010, Quinn was traded to the Denver Broncos in exchange for Peyton Hillis, a 6th round pick in the 2011 NFL draft, and a conditional late-round pick in the 2012 NFL draft.
 Quinn competed against Broncos incumbent Kyle Orton for the starting job.
 He began the regular season second on the depth chart, behind Orton, and did not play in any game in 2010.

 In August 2011, Quinn was placed second on the depth chart, behind Orton for a single game against the Buffalo Bills in the preseason.
 In Week 5, Tim Tebow entered the game against the San Diego Chargers at half time in place of Orton, and Tebow started every remaining Broncos game, with Quinn remaining on the bench.
 In two seasons with the Broncos, Quinn did not play in any games.

 Kansas City Chiefs

 Quinn signed with the Kansas City Chiefs on March 17, 2012.
-After competing for a backup quarterback spot, Quinn beat Ricky Stanzi for the spot and it was official on August 27, 2012.
-He then made his Kansas City debut against the Baltimore Ravens on October 7, 2012, after Matt Cassel suffered a concussion.
+After competing for a backup quarterback spot, Quinn beat Ricky Stanzi for the spot and Stanzi was cut on August 27.
+He then made his Kansas City debut against the Baltimore Ravens on October 7, after Matt Cassel suffered a concussion.
 On October 11, Cassel was ruled out for Week 6 game against the Tampa Bay Buccaneers, and Quinn got his first start as a Chief.
-Following that game, Quinn was announced as the starter by head coach Romeo Crennel for the October 28, 2012 game against the Oakland Raiders.
+Following that game, Quinn was announced as the starter by head coach Romeo Crennel for the team's October 28 game against the Oakland Raiders.
 After playing less than a quarter, Quinn left that game with a concussion.
 Cassel returned to the game and started the games following.
-Quinn replaced Cassel at half in the November 15 game against Cincinnati and was awarded the starting job once again.
+Quinn replaced Cassel at half in the team's November 15 game against the Cincinnati Bengals and was awarded the starting job once again.

 Seattle Seahawks

 On April 11, 2013, Quinn signed with the Seattle Seahawks as the backup quarterback to Russell Wilson.
-He was released on August 31, 2013, during final roster cuts.
+He was released on August 31, during final roster cuts.
 Quinn had battled all preseason with Tarvaris Jackson for the backup job.

 New York Jets

 Quinn was signed by the New York Jets on September 2, 2013, but was released five days later.
-He was re-signed on September 9, 2013.
-Quinn was released on October 21, 2013.
+He was re-signed by New York on September 9.
+Quinn was released by the Jets on October 21.

 St. Louis Rams

-Quinn was signed by the Rams on October 23, 2013, to back-up Kellen Clemens after starter Sam Bradford suffered a torn ACL.
+Quinn was signed by the Rams on October 23, 2013, to back up Kellen Clemens after starter Sam Bradford suffered a torn ACL.
 Quinn herniated two discs in his back in the weight room the second week he was with the team and would never see the field.
-Quinn was placed on IR for the final four weeks of the 2013 season and would later get surgery.
+Quinn was placed on injured reserve for the final four weeks of the 2013 season and would later get surgery.